Graham Coughlan

 Graham Coughlan (born 18 November 1974) is an Irish professional football manager and former player who played as a centre back.
-He is manager of club Boston United.
+He is currently head coach of League of Ireland Premier Division club Waterford.

 Coughlan began his career in his native Ireland with Bray Wanderers, before being signed by Blackburn Rovers.
 He joined Livingston in 1999 and his performances for the Scottish club led to a transfer to Plymouth Argyle two years later.
 He was an integral member of the squad that won two Football League divisional championships between 2002 and 2004, and was a favourite among supporters for his uncompromising style of play at the heart of their defence.
 Coughlan joined Sheffield Wednesday in 2005, before dropping down to League Two to play for Rotherham United.
 He moved on to Shrewsbury Town a year later and combined playing duties with coaching their young players.
 He signed for Southend United in July 2010, taking up a coaching position at the club in 2013, before going on to manage Bristol Rovers and Mansfield Town.